mardridi/Monte-Carlo-Search/README.md

 ### 🔖 Monte Carlo Tree Search

-The Monte Carlo Tree Search (MCTS) is a technique used to identify the best decision in a given problem domain by sampling the decision space randomly and constructing a search tree based on the outcomes.
+Monte Carlo Tree Search (MCTS) is a powerful algorithm that has revolutionized decision-making in various problem domains, particularly in games and planning problems.
+By leveraging the principles of random sampling and intelligent search tree construction, MCTS enables the identification of optimal decisions within complex decision spaces.

-MCTS has had a significant impact on AI methods for domains that can be represented as sequential decision trees, such as games and planning problems.
+At its core, MCTS is a technique that intelligently explores the possible decisions within a problem domain by simulating potential outcomes and iteratively refining its understanding of the decision space.
+This iterative process involves building a search tree that represents the possible decisions and their associated outcomes, guiding the algorithm towards the most promising paths.

-In simple terms, MCTS is a way to explore possible decisions in a problem space by simulating outcomes and selecting the best path forward based on those simulations.
+MCTS has demonstrated remarkable success in domains characterized by sequential decision trees, such as board games, where the number of possible moves and game states can be vast.
+By simulating numerous random games from the current state and evaluating their outcomes, MCTS is capable of progressively refining its understanding of the problem space and determining the optimal decision.

 ### 💬 Nested Monte Carlo Search